Business model & Governance

 The KLABU Foundation has a Management Board consisting of three members, that are in charge of managing the KLABU Foundation.
 This includes developing the strategy and policies, developing and coordinating the operation of clubhouses, raising funds, maintaining an adequate financial administration, properly identifying and managing risks, running day-to-day operations, ensuring transparency and accountability towards KLABU donors and stakeholders, ensuring that the Foundation continues to qualify as a Public Benefit Organisation (ANBI), and ensuring compliance with applicable laws.

-The KLABU Foundation's Management Board is led by Jan van Hövell, Charlotte Jongejan and Machiel Salomons.
-Jan van Hövell is in charge of the day-to-day management of the KLABU Foundation.
+The KLABU Foundation's Management Board is led by Jan van Hövell and Alexander Webb.
+Jan van Hövell is in charge of the day-to-day management of the KLABU Foundation and Alexander Webb focuses on the clubhouse programmes.

 • Alexander Webb